department-of-veterans-affairs/va.gov-team/products/ask-va/design/Design strategy Phase 1.md

 By the end of Phase 1, submitters should be able to reach all their [desired outcomes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Design%20strategy:%20Phase%201.md#desired-outcomes).

-We recognize the work will be iterative along the way.
-We'll consider design insights from Phase 1 and our overall product direction to inform Phase 2.
+This work will be iterative.
+We'll consider insights from Phase 1 and our overall product direction to inform Phase 2.

 #### References